AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/save-projects.md

 #### Open another project

-If you open an additional project while working on a project that contains changes that are not yet auto-saved, Analysis Workspace prompts you to save the current project before leaving.
+If you open another project when working on a project that contains changes that are not yet auto-saved, Analysis Workspace prompts you to save the current project.

 The following options are available: